Logo Futurismo

 However, if there was a photo on the internet showing a whale with scrotums the size of a car hanging outside, wouldn’t you remember it?
 You do not!
 That’s because, although their testicles are big, they are concealed inside the body cavity.

-Normally, sperm cells cannot survive with body temperatures of about 35.5° C, as it is too hot.
+Normally, sperm cells cannot survive at body temperatures of about 35.5° C, as it is too hot.

-Nevertheless, whales found a way to ensure viable sperm quality by owning a special circulatory cooling system around it, which brings colder blood from the extremities to the testicles – it is like an inner-body AC!
+Nevertheless, whales have developed a unique circulatory cooling system around the testicles, which brings colder blood from the extremities to the testicles – essentially an inner-body AC!

 Schematic sketch of a Northern right whale and a diver as size comparison for the penis length.
 Does whale sperm make the ocean salty